tpg/deadbolt/README.md

 ```

 ## Drivers
 Deadbolt is designed for simplicity, but sometimes you might need just a little more flexibility.
 Deadbolt provides a simple driver system for sourcing permissions.
-This can be handy if you want to store your permissions in your database, for example.
+This can be handy if you really do want to store your permissions in your database, for example.

 Deadbolt includes an `ArrayDriver` by default that sources permissions and roles from the `deadbolt` config.
 If you want to use a custom driver you can do so by passing a new driver instance to the `driver` method before calling `user()`: